Management Response

 If a WEE gender expert in DEK is established (see Recommendation 1), create a central repository of policy research, guidance, relevant tools and methodologies and successful strategies to support the development and implementation of gender-responsive WEE laws, policies and frameworks in different contexts, supported by the communities of practice Lead PPID / EE , support ( COs R&D, ROs) 2025/12 Not Initiated

-If a WEE gender expert in DEK is established (see Recommendation 1), build a network of gender experts and advocates to respond to the research and data requests of COs, including by seeking funding to create knowledge hubs on different thematic priorities Lead PPID / EE , support ( COs R&D, ROs) 2024/12 Not Initiated
+If a WEE gender expert in DEK is established (see Recommendation 1), build a network of gender experts and advocates to respond to the research and data requests of COs, including by seeking funding to create knowledge hubs on different thematic priorities Lead PPID / EE , support ( COs R&D, ROs) 2024/12 Overdue-Not Initiated

-If a WEE gender expert in DEK is established (see Recommendation 1), build a network of gender experts and advocates to respond to the research and data requests of COs, including by seeking funding to create knowledge hubs on different thematic priorities Lead PPID / EE , support ( COs R&D, ROs) 2024/12 Not Initiated
+If a WEE gender expert in DEK is established (see Recommendation 1), build a network of gender experts and advocates to respond to the research and data requests of COs, including by seeking funding to create knowledge hubs on different thematic priorities Lead PPID / EE , support ( COs R&D, ROs) 2024/12 Overdue-Not Initiated

 Recommendation: UN Women should develop sustainable approaches to addressing structural barriers that impede WEE and to supporting social norms change.
 Efforts should be focused on supporting governments and other actors to monitor the effects of WEE policy changes on women’s lives and livelihoods.